 - Ethnicity.
 Keloids form 15 times more often among ethnic patients who have highly pigmented skin than in Caucasian patients.

 If you think you might have a keloid scar, it is best to consult with a plastic surgeon who specializes in scar treatment and removal.
 A hyertrophic scar can appear like a keloid scar but will not grow past the boundaries of your original wound.
-An expert opinion is necessary to determine which type of scar you have and what treatment option is best for you.
+An opinion is necessary to determine which type of scar you have and what treatment option is best for you.

 Can Keloid Scars Be Prevented?